ncarsner/Excel-VBA/README.md

 # Excel-VBA

-This is a repository of custom created VBA script for Microsoft Excel.
-Most is generally applicable.
-Keyboard shortcuts are only recommendations.
+Original or adapted VBA scripts for Microsoft Excel for general use.